-The Specialty Recruitment Assessment (SRA) is used by various specialties as part of the recruitment process for training posts.
+The Multi Specialty Recruitment Assessment (MSRA / SRA) is used by various specialties as part of the recruitment process for training posts.
 It has been used longest for GP training.
-In this article, Dr Amelia Thompson explains how she got a score high enough for a direct offer while juggling studying with caring for 2 young children and working in Malawi!
+In this article, Dr Amelia Thompson explains how she scored 610 and got a direct offer while juggling studying with caring for 2 young children and working in Malawi!

 I signed up to the Pastest question bank 5 months before the January exam- I knew I would have to start preparing early with 2 children under 3.
 I slowly worked my way through the question bank, doing about 2-3 hours a week and making notes of and rehashing weak areas.
 We were still living in Malawi and our internet was terrible, so I managed to get hold of a few books of practice questions from Pastest and ISC Medical.

 By the beginning of December I realized I hadn’t really made much progress and was still achieving the same average score when doing the mock exams.
 I really wanted to qualify for the Direct Offers Pathway.
 As we were still in Malawi, travelling back for the MSRA already meant leaving the family behind (my youngest was 12 months and still nursing), doing an overnight flight, arriving the day before the exam, doing an Emedica course for GP stage 3, and flying back again the following day.
 I REALLY didn’t want to have to travel back twice in a 4 week period, but I just didn’t think I could compete to get into the top 10% that went straight through to a direct offer.